 In 2006, a formal affiliation was established between WCMC and the Bugando University College of Health Sciences (BUCHS) and Bugando Medical Center (BMC) in Mwanza, Tanzania.
 BMC is a 900-bed tertiary care center serving a population of ~13 million Tanzanians.
 BUCHS was founded in 2003 with a first class of ten students, and now admits approximately 150 medical students per class, per year.
-Since 2005, the philanthropic TOUCH foundation has supported the BUCHS and the BMC.
-The TOUCH foundation has provided Weill Cornell with a matching grant for a pilot program addressing the educational needs of BUCHS/BMC.
+BUCHS has been renamed Weill Bugando in recognition of the support of Joan and Sanford Weill.

-The common goal of the TOUCH foundation and WCMC is to make BUCHS/BMC the best medical school and teaching hospital in East Africa.
-The goal of the Weill Cornell collaboration is to aid in the development of the BUCHS/BMC infrastructure and training programs by the exchange of faculty, fellows, residents and students.
+The goal of WCMC is to make WBUCHS/BMC the best medical school and teaching hospital in East Africa.
+The goal of the Weill Cornell collaboration is to aid in the development of the WBUCHS/BMC infrastructure and training programs by the exchange of faculty, fellows, residents and students.
 Long-term goals are to create a platform for self-sustaining research programs and clinical knowledge transfer as in our Haiti and Brazil programs.
-Each year since 2007 WCMC rotates approximately 50 senior teaching residents and fellows in medicine, pediatrics, surgery, and obstetrics and gynecology to Tanzania and brings 10 Tanzanian physicians to New York for clinical and research training.
-Two WCMC faculty members have been recruited and are based in Mwanza to serve as mentors, for both the Tanzanian and WCMC medical students and physicians at BUCHS/BMC.
-Plans for the involvement of WCMC pre-clinical faculty and graduate student tutors at BUCHS are being implemented.
+Each year since 2007 WCMC rotates approximately 40 senior teaching residents and fellows in medicine, pediatrics, surgery, and obstetrics and gynecology to Tanzania and brings 10 Tanzanian physicians to New York for clinical and research training.
+Two WCMC faculty members are based in Mwanza to serve as mentors, for both the Tanzanian and WCMC medical students and physicians at WBUCHS/BMC.

 Downs JA, Kalluvya SE, Kataraihya JB, Jackson K, Jaka H, Kabangila R, Peck RN.
 Cranial and epidural abscesses presenting as scalp swellings in a 16-year-old boy: a case report.
-Tanzanian Medical Journal 2009;24:34-5.
+Tanzanian Medical Journal 2009;24:34-35.